helLf1nGer/MeetNote/README.md

   - `use_cuda`: Enable/disable GPU acceleration
   - `model_options`: Choose Whisper model size for local transcription
   - `diarization`: Adjust speaker detection parameters
+  - `transcription.method`: Set to "groq" to use Groq API or "local" for Whisper model

+Note: Ensure your Groq API key is correctly set in the `.env` file when using the Groq transcription method.

 ## Common Issues